The Official Birth Flowers for August

 Native to Central America and Mexico, dahlias are a recognized ornamental from the family of sunflowers, chrysanthemums, and daisies.
 Not only are they the official flower of the City of Seattle, but, interestingly, they are also associated with many different meanings and symbolism.
 Dahlia flowers represent elegance, inner strength, dignity, and creativity.
 They also symbolize diversity and commitment.

 Peruvian lilies, also known as Lily of the Incas or Alstroemeria, are popular flowers that add vivid colors during the summer season.
-Available in a myriad of colors such as pink, yellow, orange, and white, these flirtatious blooms are perfect favorite gifting flowers for any occasion.
-They represent devotion, friendship, and compliment.
+Available in a myriad of colors such as pink, yellow, orange, and white, these flirtatious blooms are the perfect favorite gifting flowers for any occasion.
+They commonly represent devotion and friendship